AI Agent Skills & perf engineer subagents

 Connecting to zymtrace

-The analysis skills (analyze-zymtrace-workload, configure-zymtrace-mcp) and the zymtrace-perf-engineer subagent query live profiles through the zymtrace MCP server.
-The configure-zymtrace-mcp skill automates the connection; this section is the reference.
+The optimize-* skills and the zymtrace-perf-engineer subagent query live profiles through the zymtrace MCP server; configure-zymtrace-mcp automates the connection.
+This section is the reference.

 MCP endpoint